qbcore-framework/qb-docs/guides/windows-installation.md

 Start XAMPP and start the first two boxes, "Apache" and "MySQL"

+If you want to auto start, HeidiSQL and XAMPP when you sign into windows.
+Launch XAMPP in administator, Click the config box on the top right of the window.
+Then where it says "Autostart of modules Click Apache and MySQL, Then save the config on the bottom right.
+Thats all you have to do!
+Now you dont have to worry about launching XAMPP to start your database.

 ![Marking the checkbox will install the corresponding service on your machine](../.gitbook/assets/zFwKbxO.png)

 ## HeidiSQL